-The DoD preferred approach for implementation of open systems, previosuly called Modular Open Systems Approach (MOSA), is now called Open Systems Architecture (OSA).
-OSA is both a business and technical strategy for developing a new system or modernizing an existing one.
-Through OSA application, acquisition and engineering communities are enabled to design for affordable change, employ evolutionary acquisition and spiral development, and develop an integrated roadmap for system design and development.
-Basing design strategies on widely supported open standards increases the chance that future changes to the system be integrated in a cost effective manner.
+Open Systems Architecture (OSA) is both a business and technical strategy for developing a new system or modernizing an existing one.
+OSA enables acquisition and engineering communities to design for affordable change, employ evolutionary acquisition and spiral development, and develop an integrated roadmap for system design and development.
+Basing design strategies on widely supported open standards increases the chance that future changes to the system will be integrated in a cost-effective manner.

 (1) design requirements (e.g., mandated open standards and protocols);

 (2) derived requirements (e.g., need for open interfaces to enable interoperability);

 (3) design constraints (e.g., need to adhere to open interface specifications as system components are designed);

 (4) architectural attributes (e.g., need for an adaptable, upgradable, and reconfigurable system architecture);

 (5) design considerations (e.g., taking into consideration modular and open systems design benefits and concerns); and

 (6) business strategies to gain access to competitive sources of supply and effectively manage technological obsolescence.